 The SGA supports the creation of ministries, clubs, and organizations to serve the needs and interests of the students.
-Academic clubs including the Shrader Club, Student Association of Social Workers, and Honors Society are available to students through SGA.
-Campus organizations include Black Student Union and International Student Organization.
-More information including the full list of clubs and organizations is available on the ENC events portal at http://enc.presence.io.
+Academic clubs including the Shrader Club and Honors Society are available to students through SGA.
+Campus organizations include Black Student Union, Latino Student Association, Commuter Council, and International Student Organization.
+More information including the full list of clubs and organizations is available through SGA.